ignithor/Assignment_Cogar_Group_C/docs/source/human_command.rst

 The `HumanCommandNode` interacts with the Action Planner by sending validated commands and receiving feedback, while also notifying the user via a speaker service about the command status or any conflicts that were resolved.

+This interface is stateless, as each incoming step is processed independently.
+It is a data interface, transmitting structured step descriptions, and is strongly-typed to ensure the integrity and validation of the step format.

 Sequence Diagram
 -----------------